-Interview with Paweł Graumiler, CAPS’ technologist, experienced in hotel industry projects.
+Interview with Paweł (P.G.), CAPS technologist, experienced in new build and hotel refurbishment projects.

-K.P: From the market research CAPS group carried out in 2016, we found out that in the hotel industry hoteliers regularly renovate and refresh the hotel interiors to stay on top of the game.
-In the UK, for example, 72% of the respondents said they renovate the entire interiors every 3-5 years and 69% carry out an interiors facelift, by changing décor and some fixtures, every 1-2 years.
+K.P: From the market research CAPS Group carried out in 2016, we found out that in the hotel industry hoteliers regularly renovate and refresh the hotel interiors to stay on top of the game.
+In the UK, for example, 72% of the respondents said they renovate the entire interiors every 3-5 years.
+And, every 1-2 years, they 69% carry out an interiors facelift.
+They do it mostly by changing décor and some fixtures.
 In Germany the numbers are 48% and 51% respectively.
-What challenges do hoteliers face when contracting shop fitters to renovate or refresh hotel interiors?
+What challenges do hoteliers face when contracting shop fitters for a hotel refurbishment project?

-P.G: Hotel interior make-overs is a very serious undertaking, engaging a significant amount of time and money.
-And, the more partners and suppliers are involved in the process, the more difficult the whole project can get, and the result can often stray from the initial idea that the investor had in mind.
-That’s why at the very beginning it is critical to understand the customer’s needs and desirable end-result, determine the range of works needed to be done as well as potential limitations in terms of budget, timeframe and the nature of the hotel.
-Sometimes, a compromise might need to be agreed.
+P.G: Hotel interior make-over is a very serious undertaking.
+And engages a significant amount of time and money.
+Plus, the more partners and suppliers get involved in the process, the more difficult the whole project can get.
+And the result can often stray from the initial idea that the investor had in mind.
+That’s why at the very beginning it is critical to understand the customer’s needs and desirable end-result.
+It is important to determine the range of works needed to be done And the potential limitations in terms of budget, timeframe and the nature of the hotel.
+Sometimes, we might need to agree a compromise.

-In one of our hotel projects from 2017, Hotel zur Amtspforte in Germany, we had to also co-operate with the designer, who created the hotel room concept, and whose design we had to take from concept to creation.
-This was then one more party with which to build a relationship of mutual understanding and trust, to enable us to proceed smoothly with the project realisation.
+In one of our hotel refurbishment projects, Hotel zur Amtspforte in Germany, we had to also co-operate with the designer, who created the hotel room concept.
+And whose design we had to take from concept to creation.
+This was then one more party with which to build a relationship of mutual understanding and trust.
+We need this to be able to proceed smoothly with the project realisation.
 The end result was a well-run project with examples of good partnership with all the parties involved.
-The investor of the family-owned hotel was very much involved in the project himself, and clearly communicated his goal of turning his vision into reality, ensuring each and every aspect of the project was of the highest quality.
+The investor of the family-owned hotel was very much involved in the project himself.
+He clearly communicated his goal of turning his vision into reality, ensuring each and every aspect of the project was of the highest quality.

 K.P: Right.
-Once everything is agreed, it is time to move on to actions: we propose the materials and technology that would result in delivering an optimized solution for the customer?
+Once everything is agreed, it is time to move on to actions.
+Do we propose the materials and technology that would result in delivering an optimized solution for the customer?

 The other dimension of an optimised solution is the technology.
-Within the manufacturing facilities of the CAPS group we have the capability to organise production operations in order to optimise the use of machinery against labour cost.
+Within the manufacturing facilities of the CAPS Group we have the capability to organise production operations.
+And this way we can optimise the use of machinery against labour cost.

 K.P: What kind of material optimisation improvements did CAPS suggest to the Hotel zur Amtspforte project?